CenterForSpatialResearch/Fall2017Workshops/Resources/DownloadingQGIS.md

 ## Downloading QGIS

-We will be using QGIS 2.14 (Essen) which is the most recent Long Term Release of the program.
+We will be using QGIS 2.18 (Las Palmas) which is the most recent Long Term Release of the program.
 Please download this version of the program.

 ### Instructions for PC Users
 PC users can download QGIS here and follow the instructions provided by the installer: